18.4.20

 • Wipe down with soapy water to remove the Goo Gone.

-• Gesso paint 2 coats to add a protective coat as well the oil paint will stick easier and makes the decorative brush move about more evenly.
+• Gesso paint 2 coats to add a protective coat, as well as the oil paint, which will stick easier and make the decorative brush move about more evenly.

 • Let dry.

-• Enamel House Paint (using up old stock we have leftover) Oil paint if you have it, makes for the best surface quality that is durable.
-It does require ventilation and longer drying times but worth the effort.
-I keep one brush in a plastic bag wrapped and store it in a cool place until the next coat.
-At the end of the job, I will dispose of the brush rather than using all kinds of cleaner.
+• Enamel House Paint (using up old stock we have leftover), Oil paint if you have it, makes for the best surface quality that is durable.
+It does require ventilation and longer drying times, but it is worth the effort.
+I keep one brush in a plastic bag wrapped and store it in a cool place until the next coat is needed.
+At the end of the job, I will dispose of the brush rather than using a variety of cleaners.
 Just buy cheaper acrylic brushes.

 • Use the artist's oil paint for decorative painting on the base coat.
 Oil paint in artist quality will give the painter much more time to maneuver and make strokes.